FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 11th November 2016.md

 to be an additional cost of €50,000.
 The following amendments to Draft Budget

-2017, which have been discussed with the Finance Department, are now proposed:--- 32
+2017, which have been discussed with the Finance Department, are now proposed:
+---
+32

 • Increase Service D0905 “Economic Development & Promotion” Expenditure: